pyOpenSci/handbook/CONTRIBUTING.md

 ### CircleCI Previews

 Each book is setup with a GitHub action redirect that will take you to a online build of the current pull request in CircleCI.
-To view the build, click on the GitHub action after it's run at the bottom of your pull request.
-It will take you directly to circle ci.
+To view the build:

+- Click on the GitHub action called `ci/circleci: build_book` after it has run at the bottom of your pull request.
+This will take you directly to CircleCi.
+- Once in CircleCi, click on the artifacts tab.
 The home page of the guidebook will be called:

 `output/index.html`

+Click on that item to view the built online version of the guidebook in your browser.

 ### Website build